LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 To change the calibration parameters, navigate to: `cd /home/catkin_ws/src/Kimera-VIO/params `

+**Enable Dense Depth Stereo estimation**

+To enable dense depth stereo estimation using OpenCV's StereoBM algorithm, you can set the parameter `run_stereo_dense` to `1` or `true`.
+For more info can be [here](http://wiki.ros.org/stereo_image_proc).

+In your workspace directory (`/Kimera-VIO-ROS/cfg/calibr`), place the `.yaml` files (e.g., similar to euroc_camchain.yaml) that you obtained from the calibration process.

-Kimera-Semantics requires odometry data and a neural network for segmentation.
+**Kimera-Semantics** requires odometry data and a neural network for segmentation.
 For this, the `mmsegmentation_ros` package is adapted for class filtering and is based on the mmsegmentation framework.
 Kimera-Semantics can be fed with data from other odometry systems, such as Kimera-VIO, Kimera-RPGO, or RTAB-Map.

 To run Kimera-Semantics, navigate to: `cd /home/catkin_ws/src/Kimera-Semantics/kimera_semantics_ros`